schmelto/100-days-of-code/log.md

 **Today's Progress**:

-Oh men, found a bug in the news app and can't find the solution it does not reset the parameters and data after changing one of them afther loading page 2 or more...
+Oh men, found a bug in the news app and can't find the solution it does not reset the parameters and data after changing one of them after loading page 2 or more...
 Opened a question on StackOverflow.

 ![Bug](./img/2020-12-24-bug.jpg)